 Have you got FOBO?
 That’s Fear of a Better Option.
 Fickle millennials are now cancelling social plans when something better comes up, according to the author Patrick McGinnis.
-But it’s not always a bad thing – especially when applied to your finances.
+But it’s not always a bad thing.
 Young people need to learn to be more selfish and disloyal when it comes to their banking – especially when switching your current account can earn you £175.
 Find out how to channel FOBO into your finances and get the best current account for your needs.

 Earlier this week, I spoke about how I broke up with my bank – we had trust issues.
 That meant I was up for switching my current account.
 So who would I pick?